abdullahaleem/unsupervised-pattern-mining/README.md

 An algorithm that mines important patterns from unsupervised sequential data.
 It allows you to define what's important.
 Recommendations or other business decsions can then be made using the found patterns.

-By Abdullah Aleem and Hamidreza Almasai <br>
-For Data Mining and Text Mining by Bing Liu <br>
-At Univeristy of Illinois at Chicago <br>

 ---

 ![sample](msps.png)